-*Dependent students whose parents are not able to borrow a PLUS loan are eligible for an additional $4,000 in unsubsidized loans during the 1st and 2nd years, and an additional $5,000 in unsubsidized loans during the 3rd year and beyond.
+*Dependent students whose parents are unable to borrow a PLUS loan are eligible for an additional $4,000 in unsubsidized loans during the 1st and 2nd years, and an additional $5,000 in unsubsidized loans during the 3rd year and beyond.

 How will I receive my loan money?

-As with all other types of financial aid, your Direct loan(s) will first be sent to the Bursar's Office at DU (who is responsible for the collection and billing of tuition-related charges) and then be applied directly to your University bill.
-The total amount of your loan will be disbursed evenly over three separate installments--one each for fall, winter and spring quarters.
+As with all other types of financial aid, your loan(s) will first be sent to the Bursar's Office at DU (who is responsible for the collection and billing of tuition-related charges) and then applied directly to your University bill.
+The total amount of your loan will be disbursed evenly over three separate installments—one each for fall, winter and spring quarters.

 What if I am unable to make my loan payments?

-Under some circumstances, you may be able to request a deferment or forbearance on your loan, which means you can postpone payments for a period of time.
+Under some circumstances, you can request a deferment or forbearance on your loan, which means you can postpone payments for a period of time.
 Circumstances that may warrant a deferment or forbearance include enrolling in graduate school, inability to find employment, and economic hardship.
-You would request a deferment or forbearance, if necessary, directly with your loan servicer.
+Requests for a deferment or forbearance are made directly with your loan servicer.

 Can my loan ever be cancelled or forgiven?

 You must repay your loans even if you don't finish school or can't find a job.
-However, your loans may be forgiven if you take part in the Teacher Loan Forgiveness and Public Service Loan Forgiveness programs.
+However, your loans may be forgiven if you take part in the Teacher Loan Forgiveness or Public Service Loan Forgiveness program.

 We know there is a lot of information about Federal Direct loans here, so if you still have questions, please don't hesitate to contact us!

-Up next week: Everything You Need to Know About the Federal Direct Parent PLUS Loan!
+Up next week: The Federal Direct Parent PLUS Loan

 Want to review past Financial Aid 101 emails?
 Check out the archives!